OB-lab/James-et-al.-2023-MolecularEcology/README.md

 ```

 ### Alignment statistics
-Alignment statistics were calculated for each individual using ```Samtools v1.3``` flagstat function.
+Alignment statistics were calculated for each individual using ```Samtools v1.3``` flagstat function to check alignment had proceeded successfully (checking total number of reads aligned, total number of reads properly paired etc.).
+More information on this can be found in the [Samtools flagstat documentation](http://www.htslib.org/doc/samtools-flagstat.html).

 ```
 samtools flagstat ind1_sorted.bam &> ind1_stats.txt
 ```

 ## Cleaning BAMs